skinnertx/Gooch-Shading-Demo/Readme.md

 This is a rendering engine that can render .obj models in various ways.
 The primary method is non-photorealistic rendering as described in [this paper](https://www.cs.princeton.edu/courses/archive/fall00/cs597b/papers/gooch98.pdf), more commonly known as gooch shading.
 The primary option is warm/cool shading as described in the paper, but we also implemented other shaders that render the object by z-depth, as well as a shader that does kernel-based edge detection.
 All modes can be toggled between using various keybinds as described on the control screen (pressing E).

+For more specific implementation information, please view the explanation report.

 ## How to use

 The folder labeled 'final executable' contains the final executable compiled for windows, along with all required assets.